solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 # Advanced Plugin - Introduction

-In previous chapters you've learnt how to write very simple plugin and utilize functionality that library offers.
+In previous chapters you've learnt how to write very simple plugin and utilize functionality that the library has to offer.
 Now, we will teach you how to build advanced, practical collector which will gather basic information about monitored system:
 - cpu usage (percentage) for each running process
 - memory usage (percentage) for each running process